joelgriffith/navalia/docs/_docs/navalia/constructor.md

 ### chromeOptions

 The options to pass into each `Chrome` instance when started.
-This options object currently has two properties: `flags` and `maxActiveTabs`.
+The available options are:

+- `flags`: An object of key-value pairs where the keys are camel-case Chrome flags and values are a boolean representing whether or not to pass the flags.
 A [large list of flag options is published here](https://peter.sh/experiments/chromium-command-line-switches/).

-The `maxActiveTabs` option restricts how many active tabs an instance of Chrome can utilize internally.
-Once that limit is reached, either another browser instance will begin working _or_ the work will be queued based upon `numInstances`.
+Defaults to: `--headless --disable-gpu --hide-scrollbars`.

+- `timeout`: A Global default timeout for individual actions.
+This is a timer in `ms`, and will fail the action if the timeout is breached.
+You can also specify a per-action timeout as well.
+Defaults to `1000`.

+- `maxActiveTabs`: The maximum number of concurrent tabs that can be open at any given time.
+Defaults to `-1` (Infinity).

 *JavaScript*
 ```js